400 South Tryon

 400 South Tryon, formerly called the Wachovia Center, is a high-rise office building in Charlotte center city, North Carolina.
-When it was being built, there were rumors that the developer intended to add ten more floors to pass Bank of America Plaza, and become the tallest building in Charlotte.
-It is now the 15th tallest building.
+It is the 15th tallest building in the city.
 Construction of the building began in 1972 and was completed in 1974.
+Tryon Property Group bought the building in 2018 for $133.5 million.
 In April 2025 the building was put up for public auction.
 The only bid was for $36 million, from the lender, listed as 400 South Tryon LP.
 At the time of the auction the building was 23% occupied.

+In April 2026, Spandrel Development, based in New York City, filed a land development construction permit with the city which said the building would be converted to nearly 400 apartments, 200 hotel rooms, and 24,000 square feet of retail.